Orange Spice Tea Soap for Winter Skin Care or Seasonal Gifts

 Cold Process Soap Recipe Notes

 As this homemade soap is made using the cold process soap making method, it needs to be run back through a lye calculator if you want to make any changes to the size of the recipe.
 Therefore, I am providing notes on how to make this lye soap to assist with this process should you want to swap ingredients or resize the soap recipe.

 This homemade soap recipe has a 33% water discount and 6% superfat and creates six low cleansing, high conditioning soap bars.

-Begin my measuring out the distilled water in fluid ounces in a heat safe container.
-Then using a digital scale (I recommend this Bakers Math Scale) weigh out the lye.
+2. Then use a digital scale to weigh out the lye.
 Slowly pour the lye into the water and stir until it has completely dissolved.
 Set aside to cool.

+6. Using a thermometer, check the temperature of both the lye-water solution as well as the melted oils and butters.
 Once the lye-water and soapmaking oils reach about 90°-95°F, you’re ready to make soap!

-Weigh out the turmeric powder and mix into the soapmaking oils using an immersion or stick blender.
+7. Weigh out the turmeric powder and mix into the soapmaking oils using an immersion or stick blender.

 If you’re planning to sell your orange spice tea soaps, you’ll need to label them according to FDA guidelines.
 If you’re not sure how to label your homemade soaps, I highly recommend the book, Soap and Cosmetic Labeling: How to Follow the Rules and Regs Explained in Plain English, by Marie Gale.

 If you love my orange spice tea soap recipe as much as I do, then be sure to try these other homemade soap recipes that incorporate an orange fragrance as an ingredient:

 - Orange Spice Soap Recipe: This easy melt and pour soap recipe for beginners is made using both the Winter Spice essential oil blend combined with both cinnamon leaf and blood orange essential oils.